Dunbarin-O/Esp-Sumo/README.md

 ## Peer Design Review: Power & Protection Enhancements

-Following the V1 layout release, a community hardware review identified several critical power delivery and protection improvements to increase reliability during high-stress Mini Sumo operation:
+Following the V1 layout release, a community hardware review identified several critical power delivery and protection improvements to increase reliability:

 ### 1. Battery Input & System Protection
 * **Circuit Protection:** The design was solid, but it lacked input safety.
 Adding an in-line fuse and a reverse-polarity protection circuit (e.g., a P-channel MOSFET or ideal diode) on the 2S LiPo rail is essential to prevent permanent board failure from accidental battery misplugs during quick pit stops.